Lee and Karen Duquette,

 bear 3 in Hyder

-July 25 - Lee Duquette went to the viewing bridge by himself early in the morning while Karen Duquette was still sleeping and he saw a bear playing in the water.
+Below: July 25 - Lee Duquette went to the viewing bridge by himself early in the morning while Karen Duquette was still sleeping in the RV.
+He saw a bear playing in the water and took a couple of photos.

 bear playing